amenzwa/amenzwa.github.io/stem/ComputingHistory/HowRPNCalculatorsWork.md

 Below, I present my meagre collection of HP RPN programmable scientific calculators.
 If you are keen on collecting HP calculators, I offer the following (somewhat opinionated) advice:

+- Know the history and the lineage of the models.
 - Stick to the RPN models.
 - The model suffixes have meanings:
   - B—business calculator